pgadmin-org/pgadmin4/docs/en_US/index_dialog.rst

 * Move the *Unique?* switch to the *Yes* position to check for duplicate values in the table when the index is created and when data is added.
 The default is *No*.
+* Move the *NULLs not distinct?* switch to the *Yes* position to treat null values as not distinct.
+The default is *No*.
+This option is available only on PostgreSQL 15 and above.
 * Move the *Clustered?* switch to the *Yes* position to instruct the server to cluster the table.
 * Move the *Concurrent build?* switch to the *Yes* position to build the index